dannyvankooten/www.dannyvankooten.com/_posts/2020-02-04-website-carbon-emissions.md

 The simple answer is no. In fact, it is probably the most effective use of my time when it comes to reducing carbon dioxide emissions.

-Just last week I reduced global emissions by about 340.000 kg per month by removing a 20 kB JavaScript dependency in [Mailchimp for WordPress](https://www.mc4wp.com/).
+Just last week I reduced global emissions by an estimated 340.000 kg per month by removing a 20 kB JavaScript dependency in [Mailchimp for WordPress](https://www.mc4wp.com/).
 There's no way I can have that kind of effect in other areas of my life.

-### Carbon emissions from distributed code
+### CO2 emissions from distributed code

 All of [my WordPress plugins]({{site.url}}/wordpress-plugins/) combined run on well over 2 million different websites, each website receiving who knows how many visitors.